markbailey0356/etch-a-sketch/README.md

 * Add larger pen sizes
 * Integrate buttons into frame
 * Implement click-and-drag on the Magna-doodle frame
-* Clear the screen by shaking the frame back-and-forth
+* Clear the screen by a slider on the bottom of the frame
-* Invert the colours on the screen when switching color modes instead of clearing the grid
 * Change pen opacity
 * Add grid-lines to square grid
 * Add button to toggle grid-lines